pedrolazera/WordleSolver/Readme.md

 ## How it works

-A Wordle game is a triplet (G, H, limit), where...
+A Wordle game is a triplet (P, S, limit), where...

 * **P** is the set of all possible guesses (words)
 * **S** (a subset of **P**) is the set all possible hidden words